-At the Oneida Public Library, “the library with a social conscience,” under the energetic, visionary and productive leadership of Director Carolyn Gerakopoulos, beginning in 2000, OUTREACH became a byword.
+At the Oneida Public Library, “the library with a social conscience,” under the energetic, visionary and productive leadership of Director Carolyn Gerakopoulos, beginning in 2000, “outreach” became a byword.

 The Oneida Public Library’s adult literacy model was to provide free quality literacy services in a friendly, professional and confidential environment for adults who wish to learn to read, write and converse in English at a higher level of proficiency; and to connect these learners to community services and resources as needed that would enhance their quality of life.

-Mr. Atwood’s good works were recognized repeatedly in the press and by many area service organizations.
+Atwood’s good works were recognized repeatedly in the press and by many area service organizations.
 Fittingly, in May 2012, the Oneida Rotary Club awarded him the “Roses for the Living Award.”
 Begun in 1943, this award recognizes “unselfish giving of abilities, time and efforts of an individual for the betterment of his or her family, community and/or fellow workers that goes well beyond what might be expected of an individual.”

-MADISON COUNTY READS AHEAD emphasizes in its instructional focus:
+Madison County Reads Ahead emphasizes in its instructional focus:

 1. Oneida Public Library’s venerable structure today.

-2. In front of the new site for the NEW OPL, receiving a generous donation for the Capital Campaign: Director Carolyn Gerakopoulos (L), Board President Eileen Kinsella (C), Ada May Fearon and Robert H. Fearon, Jr.(R).
+2. In front of the new site for the NEW OPL, receiving a generous donation for the Capital Campaign: Former Director Carolyn Gerakopoulos, Board President Eileen Kinsella, Ada May Fearon and Robert H. Fearon, Jr.

-4. Judy Donnelly (L) meeting with Pat Graham (R)
+4. Judy Donnelly meeting with Pat Graham.

-5. Tara Truett, current Program Director
+5. Tara Truett, current MCRA program director.

-TAX DEDUCTIBLE Checks to “MCRA” c/o the Oneida Public Library 220 Broad St. Oneida NY 134231.
+Please support this grassroots, proven and highly effective effort with a tax-deductible gift.
+Checks can be made payable to “MCRA” c/o the Oneida Public Library 220 Broad St. Oneida NY 13421.

 Essential benefactors have and continue to be the CNY Community Foundation, the Gorman Foundation, the Hamilton Club and the William R. McNeice III Foundation.

 3,494 total views, 1 views today